hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

   ``3`` (ROOT file output with every event written as an object of class GenEvent), ``4`` (ROOT file output with GenEvent objects written into TTree) and ``5`` (Output via custom HepMC3 plugin).
-For the later option one should also set the location of the plugin file :option:`HEPMC3_OUTPUT_PLUGIN` and the name of the output function :option:`HEPMC3_OUTPUT_FUNCTION`, which is called for the creation of the HepMC3::Writer.
+For the later option one should also set the location of the plugin file :option:`HEPMC3_OUTPUT_PLUGIN`, e.g. `libMyWriter.so` and the name of the output function :option:`HEPMC3_OUTPUT_FUNCTION`, which is called for the creation of the HepMC3::Writer, e.g. `newMyWriterstream`.
+  See HepMC3 documentation,  e.g. `HEPMC3_DECLARE_WRITER_STREAM` macro for details.

   The HepMC::GenEvent::m_weights weight vector stores the